tanhevg/GpABC.jl/README.md

 This Julia package allows emulating ordinary and stochastic differential equations (ODEs and SDEs) with Gaussian Process Regression (GPR).
-The package also applies this emulation technique to infer parameters of ODEs and SDEs using Approximate Bayesian Computation based on Sequential Monte Carlo (ABC-SMC).
+This emulation technique is then applied to parameter inference using Approximate Bayesian Computation based on Sequential Monte Carlo (ABC-SMC).
+Emulating the model on each step of ABC-SMC, instead of simulating it, brings in significant performance benefits.
 Theoretical background for this work is covered in the papers and textbooks listed in [References](References) section.

 ## Dependencies
 `GpAbc` depends on [`Optim`](https://github.com/JuliaNLSolvers/Optim.jl) [**TODO reference** ] for training Gaussian Process hyperparameters.
 Utility functions provided by `GpAbc` also make use of [`Distributions`](https://github.com/JuliaStats/Distributions.jl). [`DifferentialEquations`](https://github.com/JuliaDiffEq/DifferentialEquations.jl) is used throughout the examples for simulating ODEs and SDEs, but there is no direct dependency on it in the package.

 ## Installation

+**TODO** add the `JpAbc` to Julia package manager

 ```julia
 Pkg.add("GpAbc")